 Attraction: Neasden Temple aka BAPS Shri Swaminarayan Mandir the biggest Hindu Temple outside India.

 Park Royal, in NW10, is known for being a large business park (1200 businesses with over 35,000 people work here).
-Close by is Hangar Lane Underground station on the Central Line and Park Royal Station on the Picadilly Line.
-Also Stonebridge Pary and Harlesden stations are in proximity on the Bakerloo and Watford DC Line.
+Close by is Hangar Lane Underground station on the Central Line and Park Royal Station on the Piccadilly Line.

 Preston, in HA3 and HA9, is the residential area through which Preston Road runs and on which Preston Road Tube Station is.
-It is served by the Metropolitan Line and busses 79, 204 and 233.
-It is a short distance from Wembley Park and one stop away from Wembley Park on the Metropolitan Line.
+It is served by the Metropolitan Line and buses 79, 204 and 233.
+It is a short distance from Wembley Park with Wembley Park being one stop away on the Metropolitan Line.